Revelation 13:3

 Majority Standard Bible

-One of the heads of the beast appeared to be mortally wounded.
+One of the heads of the beast appeared to have been mortally wounded.
 But the mortal wound was healed, and the whole world marveled and followed the beast.

 NET Bible